-The WFEC will work with the CSSC, NSAT, RSCs, and other stakeholders to develop, refine, and validate conceptual and analytical models that will analyze various regional and national strategies to achieve the national goals and reduce risk through 2012.
+The NSAT will work with the CSSC, RSCs, and stakeholders to develop, refine, and validate conceptual and analytical models that will analyze various regional and national strategies to achieve the national goals and reduce risk through 2012.
 Success will hinge upon clear conversation between the NSAT and RSCs.
 Stakeholder engagement will continue through Phase III and afterward as implementation and communications plans are developed.
-Specific milestones and deliverables are outlined in Table 1.
+Specific milestones and deliverables are outlined in Table 2.